GHasanKaraman/gd_vs_sgd/README.md

-Linear regression by using both gradient descent and stochastic gradient descent.
-Thus, can see the differences between them.
+Linear regression by using both gradient descent and stochastic gradient descent algorithms.
+Thus, you can see the differences between them.

 Used numpy and matplotlib libraries.